aoifemcdonagh/material-segmentation/README.md

 # MINC_model_testing
 Set of files for testing models pretrained on MINC dataset

+**These scripts are still under development and subject to large changes.**

+# classify_resized.py
+Performs coarse classification at three scales as defined in MINC paper.
+Produces a probability map for each material class.
+Uses methods from full_image_classify.py

 # full_image_classify.py
 Takes a single image and performs coarse material classification
 Arguments: